Special articles

 Writing and publishing

+This is my bucket list for 2019.
 I am by the start of a new year presenting my bucket list for the coming year or years.
 The list is the manifestation of my dreams or concrete plans for future trips around the world.
-This article covers my bucket list for 2015 and later.
-Read the review of...
+This article covers the bucket list for 2019 and...

 Do yourself a favor.
 Before it’s too late, without thinking too much about it first, pack a pillow and a blanket and see as much of the world as you can.
 You will not regret it.
 One day it will be too late.
 (Jhumpa Lahiri)